 Do pick a resort with good childcare and qualified British nannies – this will make your holiday.
 Help with getting children ready, taking them to ski school and even bed and bath time can give you a proper holiday.

 Chalets are ideal for families as they provide a home from home, allowing plenty of space and can cater for children’s’ meals and needs, not to mention allowing you to enjoy adults’ supper without needing to arrange babysitting.

 If you are considering hotel holidays, consider where children will be able to play, how their meals will be catered for and how you can have supper without abandoning your children.
 Our consultants can advise you on the best hotels for children, children’s clubs and everything else you need to know for a successful family holiday.

 Children's clubs and properly thought out childcare give children the opportunity to meet and play with other chilren and should offer a wealth of activities to do, both on and off the piste.

 Do your homework to ensure that the local ski schools are good with children.
-This is a vacation for them too – and not ski boot camp, so the balance between tuition and fun is crucial – and ski schools vary enormously in their approaches.
+This is a holiday for them too – and not ski boot camp, so the balance between tuition and fun is crucial – and ski schools vary enormously in their approaches.
 We can point you in the direction of the best schools to ensure your children will love skiing.

 What to take

-It is easy to exceed your baggage allowance when traveling with children.
+It is easy to exceed your baggage allowance when travelling with children.
 To help, Scott Dunn has a huge range of equipment for children at your disposal – including toys, cots and bedding, car seats, high chairs, buggies, nappies, Organix Goodies, wipes, purées, creative materials, X Box 360s and much much more.